Wind-River/vxworks7-client-for-bluemix/README.md

 This README page provides a quick summary of how to build and run the IBM Bluemix SDK that will reside in VxWorks 7 on your device.
 The IBM Bluemix SDK is an embedded C client library for interacting with the IBM Watson Internet of Things (IoT) Platform.
 This client library is not provided in VxWorks 7 RPM packages or on the VxWorks 7 product DVDs .
 You will need to manually install this library on VxWorks 7.

 Release note:
-     The current release has only been validated with VxWorks 7 SR0540 and earlier.
+     The current release only works with VxWorks 7 SR0540 and earlier releases.

 ### Project License